apache/systemds/docs/dml-language-reference.md

 | bias_multiply        |                             | `ones = matrix(1, rows=1, cols=height*width); output = input * matrix(bias %*% ones, rows=1, cols=numChannels*height*width)`                                |

 ### Parameter Server Built-in Function
-Apart from data-parallel operations and task-parallel parfor loops, SystemML also supports a **data-parallel Parameter Server** via a built-in function **paramserv**.
+Apart from data-parallel operations and task-parallel parfor loops, SystemDS also supports a **data-parallel Parameter Server** via a built-in function **paramserv**.
 Currently both local multi-threaded and spark distributed backend are supported to execute the **paramserv** function.
 So far we only support a single parameter server with N workers as well as synchronous and asynchronous model updates per batch or epoch.
 For example, in order to train a model in local backend with update strategy BSP, 10 epochs, 64 batchsize, 10 workers, **paramserv** function should look like this:

     resultModel=paramserv(model=initModel, features=X, labels=Y,